sal55/pcl/README.md

 The library uses global state.
 There is no context handle returned by `pcl_start` for example.
 Only one program at a time can be processed, and as written, at most one program can be translated.
 For use via a DLL, it needs to be capable of translating successive programs, but this is not ready.

-### Generating PCL Code

-This is done primarily with an API (see for example pcl.q or pcl.h), which provides about 50 functions and a bunch of enumerations for types, opcodes and so on.

-That uses the PCL library which as mentioned is either compiled into the front-end, or used as a shared library.

 ### PCL Types and Opcodes

 These are listed and documented here.